What are uterine fibroids?

 Who gets uterine fibroids?

-of women of childbearing age with uterine fibroids; but, because some women show no symptoms of fibroids, as many as 77 percent of women of childbearing age could have the condition, without knowing it.
+Most of the time, fibroids grow in women of childbearing age.
+Research studies estimate that doctors diagnose up to 30 percent of women of childbearing age with uterine fibroids; but, because some women show no symptoms of fibroids, as many as 77 percent of women of childbearing age could have the condition, without knowing it.
 We don’t know exactly how many new cases of fibroids occur in a year, nor do we know how many women have fibroids at any one time.There have also been reports of rare cases in which young girls who have not yet started their periods (pre-pubertal) had small fibroids.
 Researchers have also found that fibroids sometimes run in families.
 Researchers now recognize several risk factors for uterine fibroids.

 Current statistics place African American women at three to five times greater risk than white women for fibroids.
 Women who are overweight or obese for their height (based on body mass index or BMI*) are also at slightly higher risk for fibroids than women who are average weight for their height.
 Women who have given birth appear to be at lower risk for uterine fibroids.
 But, because we don’t know what causes fibroids, we also don’t know what increases or decreases the risk.